NEW CHANGES IN EFFECT!

 SNOW REMOVAL BYLAW | SNOW REMOVAL POLICY

-With winter approaching the City has updated our plans for snow removal.
+With the 2023-2024 winter season approaching the City has updated our plans for snow removal.
 Our goal is to achieve a more coordinated and efficient response to remove snow and improve public safety.
+Please see the below information sections and FAQ's that have been updated for the upcoming season.

 What is Snow Removal?